 - Continuum: Instead of commuting to work, take a walk around the neighborhood to get your mind out of being-at-home mode and into work mode (while keeping social distance).

-2. Social interaction is a very important part of a workplace.
+2. Social interaction is a very important part of the workplace.
 When the ability to interact is suddenly gone, your need for it is not.
 Fortunately, many video platforms are available—Zoom, Skype, WebEx, and Slack among others.
 “Take the Post-it note off your webcam and use the webcam,” says Heather Hall.
-She also suggests having a morning Standup with your team via video: “What did you do in the past 24 hours, what are you doing in the next 24 hours, what are you stuck on, what do you need help with.”
+She also suggests having a morning standup with your team via video: “What did you do in the past 24 hours, what are you doing in the next 24 hours, what are you stuck on, what do you need help with?”

 3. Ask for help: In a typical workplace setting, when you are stuck on something, you can always check in with your coworkers to brainstorm about a solution.
 Working from home may create the feeling of having to solve every problem on your own.
 This increases the feelings of isolation and decreases efficiency.
 Use video or chat to ask your teammates for help when you need it.
 The ability to ask for help is crucial for your mental health as well as for your ability to do your job.

 4. Flexibility: Take advantage of the flexibility that working from home offers—throw in a load of laundry in between meetings, or take a break to play with the kids as a reward for them letting you work uninterrupted (more on this later), or just take a mental health break.